HuyaneMatsu/vampytest/README.md

 ```

 Multiple inputs can also be parameterised with one decorator.
-This can be useful when the input is more complex and you might want to define a generator for it.
+This can be useful when the input is more complex, and you might want to define a generator for it.

 ```py3
 import vampytest